320-unit multifamily development gets OK from PartnerTulsa; work starts next month in Arts District

 The vote sets in motion the process of activating a tax increment financing (TIF) district for the development.
 City councilors are expected to vote to make the incentive official in the next few weeks.

-Josh Miller with the George Kaiser Family Foundation said construction is set to begin in July and will take 28 to 30 months to complete.
+Josh Miller of the George Kaiser Family Foundation said construction is set to begin in July and will take 28 to 30 months to complete.

 “We’re thankful to the City of Tulsa and PartnerTulsa for their partnership and support of Western Supply,” Miller said.
 “Without the financial support of the TIF, this project would not have been possible.”